Is vegan protein powder good for you?

 Any type of vegan protein powder can help you boost your protein intake, but not all vegan protein powders are good for you.
-This is because most vegan protein powders are full of unnatural, unhealthy ingredients.
-Here are a few of the top ingredients to avoid.
+This is because most vegan protein powders are full of heavily-processed ingredients that look nothing like real food.
+Here are a few of the top ingredients to avoid when buying protein powder.

 Avoid food additives.

 Again, most ready-to drink protein shakes and many protein powders are full of food additives.
 Although not necessarily bad for you in small quantities, additives can add up quickly (especially if you drink a protein shake every day) and cause gastrointestinal (GI) side effects like bloating, constipation, diarrhea, gas, and stomach pain.
 This is because food additives are, generally speaking, hard to digest.
 They sit in your gut for longer than food should, which gives your gut bacteria more time to eat.
 As they eat, these bacteria produce gas, which causes bloating and stomach pain.
 Gas also slows colonic transit (the amount of time it takes food to travel through the colon), which can lead to constipation.

 In the long term, food additives can disrupt regulatory pathways in the intestine, which can result in the development of inflammatory bowel disease (IBD) and systemic inflammatory disorders.
 Artificial sweeteners are among the most harmful additives in the long term as they alter the composition of your gut microbiota (the collection of microorganisms that help you digest food).
 This can lead to serious, chronic GI problems and widespread inflammation.
 Some sweeteners, especially sugar alcohols like xylitol, are also poorly absorbed by the gut (meaning they feed those hungry gut bacteria) and cause diarrhea because they draw water into your intestine.
 Now you finally have something to blame for those post-protein shake trips to the bathroom!